Being Prepared for System Failures

 Stillwater Associates has researched state EAPs and has found that many of them have woefully inadequate transportation energy sections.
 The level of detail in each state’s plan varies widely, some do not cover transportation fuels at all.
 The transportation fuels section should at minimum ensure that critical service providers have the necessary fuels to maintain public order and safety.
 These services include health care, police and fire, sanitation, public transportation, aviation ground support to name a few.

-Stillwater Associates recently worked with the State of Arizona and the State of Rhode Island to improve the transportation fuels section of their EAPs.
+Stillwater Associates has worked with the State of Arizona and the State of Rhode Island to improve the transportation fuels section of their EAPs.
 These improvements include ready plans for better public information, prepared memorandums of agreement among Federal and State agencies, and a re-emphasis of cooperation between public and private sector stakeholders.
 Finally, there are improved plans for cities and towns with regard to transportation fuels and their essential vehicles.

 If your state is in the process of developing or amending its EAP, contact Stillwater Associates.
 We’ll help develop the transportation energy strategy with you.